marcjulianschwarz/obsidian-file-link/README.md

 2. Search for the command "Add file link"
 3. CLick "Select files"
 4. Now choose your files
+5. Decide whether you want to embed the file by selecting the checkbox
-5. Then press "Add file link"
+6. Then press "Add file link"

 ## Demo